If you are a nervous presenter the one thing you can be certain of is that you are not alone.

 – ‘I’ll forget my speech’ – ‘I’ll look stupid and they’ll never take me serious again, I’ll be a laughing stock’.

 What is the likelihood that your fear will be realised?

 They don’t go away or change until we repeatedly challenge them.

 Tip 8 – Don’t just wait, do something different

-Just before you are scheduled to speak do something different to orient yourself to the present.
+Before you are scheduled to speak, do something different to orient yourself to the present.

 – Listen to your favourite music